Alphraneous/FBLAProject2024/README.md

 You will then need to install the necessary components for this project to work correctly
 ```
-npm install express express-session body-parser pm2
+npm install -g express express-session body-parser mysql dotenv pm2

 #pm2 is a process manager for nodejs that allows you to easily daemonize applications.
 It is not required, but highly reccomended
 ```
-Lastly, you will need to create a directory and download the files for the project.
+Create a directory and download the files for the project.
 You can do this either by downloading the zip file of the github repo on the browser, through cURL, or cloning the repository.
 ```
 git clone https://github.com/Alphraneous/FBLAProject2024.git